irazer19/oops_design/HLD/fundamentals_notes.md

    case of a system failure (such as a power outage or crash).
 This is typically achieved by storing transaction logs that can be used to recreate the system state right before the failure

+# Bloom Filter:
+Bloom Filter: A Bloom filter is a probabilistic data structure that is used to test whether an element is a member of a set.
+It's space-efficient and can quickly check if an item is in a set

+False Positives: The price we pay for efficiency is that Bloom filters are probabilistic in nature, meaning there might be some false positive results.
+A false positive means the filter might indicate that a given item is in the set when it is not.
+However, Bloom filters never generate false negative results

+Bitmap: Under the hood, a Bloom filter is just a bitmap.
+Initially, all the bits are set to 0.
+To add an item, the item is hashed, the result is modded by the length of the bitmap, and that bit is set to 1.
+To check if an item is in the set, the same process is followed.
+If the bit is 0, then the item is definitely not in the set.
+If the bit is 1, then the item might be in the set, but it could be a false positive.
+A common use case is checking the availability of usernames.
+A Bloom filter can quickly check if a username is taken without needing to store the actual username